AppFable/AppFable-Legal/PRIVACY_POLICY.md

 ---

+## 🗑️ Data Deletion and Account Removal

+You have the right to request the deletion of your user account and associated data at any time.
+If you wish to delete your account, please contact us at **appfable@gmail.com** with the subject line "Account Deletion Request".

+We will process your request and permanently delete your account and personal information within 30 days, retaining only data we are required to keep by law (such as billing records).

+---

+## 🧸 Children’s Privacy

+Our Service does not address anyone under the age of 13.
+We do not knowingly collect personally identifiable information from children under 13.
+If we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
+If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to take necessary actions.

+---

 ## 🔒 Security

 We use **strong security measures** to protect your personal information against unauthorized third-party access.
 However, no method for providing security to your information on the internet is 100% secure.